yuhangning815/yuhangning815/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🎗 Coursework: Operating Systems, Web Systems, Machine Learning, Computer Vision, Computer Architecture, Data
 Structures and Algorithm, Logic State Design, Linear Algebra<br>

+## PROFESSIONAL EXPERIENCE
+⭐&nbsp;&nbsp;**Research Assistant: Secure Cloud Manufacturing (Multidisciplinary Design Program):**<br>
+Researched in Automatic Map Generation of HSR robot<br>
+- • Utilized the Robotics Operating System (ROS) interface to implement data subscribers and publishers.
+- • Built 2-D vector map to monitor robots’ motion path using Python NumPy and cv2 functions locally.
+- • Implemented Simultaneous Localization and Mapping (Hector-SLAM) functions to construct the real time map.
+- • Made Robot to automatically start exploring the environment and update the map of the lab.
+-
+⭐&nbsp;&nbsp;**Independent Research: Facial Emotion Recognition by Attentional Convolutional Network :**<br>
+Primary Author and Primary coder of the team<br>
+- Built from scratch the implementation of paper “Deep-Emotion” by Minaee and improved the test accuracy.
+- Improved the detection accuracy by tuning parameters, cleaning the dataset, and adding more CNN layers.
+- Implemented the state-of-art Spatial Transform Network using PyTorch to efficiently get the key feature of faces.
+- Achieved final test accuracy of 74.3% with a ~6% improvement in test accuracy.